 Attract top-tier talent to your organization with a strong employer brand, then convert them through a recruiting life hack Stacy Donovan Zapar calls “bucket reqs.”
 Simply put, have a form on your website where candidates can submit their contact information, resume, and social media profiles—without being attached to a specific open role.
 That way, you don’t miss out on great candidates who come to your website without seeing a role that immediately interests them.

 The same goes for proactive talent sourcing.
 If you come across a great candidate, but don’t have an open role for them right away, add them to your applicant tracking system anyway.
 You may find these candidates while sourcing for another role, through your employee’s networks, or at an event.
 It never hurts to introduce yourself, and to let them know you want to keep them in mind for future positions.
 Then, when a role opens up, you have solid candidates in your pipeline from the get-go.

-2. Stay in lockstep with your hiring manager
+2. Reduce time to hire by staying aligned with your hiring manager

 When a position opens up, it’s crucial to get on the same page as your hiring manager to ensure that you’re sending them great candidates from the start.
 Ask them to complete a candidate sourcing intake form so you can be clear on what the ideal candidate looks like.

 Schedule a kick-off meeting with your hiring manager to source and review a few candidates together.
 This will allow you to fine-tune your sourcing process, better calibrate candidates, and ultimately reduce your time to screen.
 Better collaboration between hiring managers and recruiters is a key reason HotelTonight has reduced their time to screen by 43 percent.
 Also use this meeting to discuss any qualifications that are unclear, define the interview process, and discuss other important logistics.
 Unnecessary steps in your recruitment process, or a poorly defined role, can wreak havoc on your time to hire.